saylesss88/nix-book/src/nix/minimal_install.md

 4. Copy the disk configuration to your machine.
 You can choose one from the [examples directory](https://github.com/nix-community/disko/tree/master/example).

-   I chose the btrfs-subvolumes layout so I ran the following:
+-

-- I also created a starter repo containing much of what's needed, you should still follow the step to generate your own hardware-configuration.nix but most everything else should work after you change a few things labeled `# Change me!`.
+- **Option A**: (Simpler for new users) I also created a starter repo containing much of what's needed, you should still follow the step to generate your own `hardware-configuration.nix` but most everything else should work after you change a few things labeled `# Change me!`.
 If you clone the repo you can skip the next curl command.

 ```bash
 cd ~
 git clone https://github.com/saylesss88/my-flake.git
 ```

+After cloning the repo, follow step 7 to generate your configuration and replace the repos `hardware-configuration.nix` with your newly generated one.
+I recommend making all the necessary changes (changing the `#Change me!` locations) while in your home directory, then moving the flake to `/mnt/etc/nixos/` and installing from there.

+- **Option B**: (More flexible, more manual steps) Skip cloning the repo above and for the btrfs-subvolume default layout, run the following:

 ```bash
 cd /tmp